mindspore-ai/docs/tutorials/training/source_en/quick_start/quick_start.md

 2. Information of each 125 training `step` and corresponding model accuracy value `accuracy`.

-This class inherits the `Callback` class, and can customize the operations during the training process.
+This class inherits the `Callback` class.
+You can customize operations during training.
 After the training is completed, the data can be drawn into a graph to view the changes in `step` and `loss`, as well as the `step` and `accuracy` changes.

 The following code will be used as a callback function to be called in the model training function `model.train`.
-This article will visualize the information collected during the model verification stage.
+The following visualizes the information collected during the model verification stage.

 ```python
 from mindspore.train.callback import Callback